 This is seriously the best Plant Paradox cake I’ve made.
 This recipe from The Plant Paradox Cookbook by Dr. Steven Gundry caught my attention by… just being a cake with a beautiful texture.
 And I love cakes.
-I’ve been trying to perfect a grain free, sugar free, lectin free coffee cake for the past ten months and I’ve made some good ones, but this is the best so far.
+I’ve been trying to perfect a grain-free, sugar-free, lectin-free coffee cake for the past ten months.
+I’ve made some good ones, but this is the best so far.

-I will not post the recipe here because is not fair or legal, but I encourage you to get the book, it is really worth it.
+I will not post the recipe here.
+Because it is not fair or legal, but I encourage you to get the book, it is really worth it.
 The recipe is on pages 222-223.
-However, because I’ve seen some people failing to make this cake, I will make some few observations about how I made it and the few modifications I made.
+However, because I’ve seen some people failing to make this cake, I will make a few observations about how I made it and the few modifications I made.

 - SWEETENER – This is really a personal preference.
-Although I love cakes (for texture), I don’t have a sweet tooth, and I don’t like food that is over sweet, so I always cut sweetener from a recipe by more than half.
+Although I love cakes (for texture), I don’t have a sweet tooth.
+I don’t like food that is over-sweet, so I always cut sweeteners from a recipe by more than half.
 This requires 1/2 cup and I added a little less than 1/4 cup.

-- BAKING – I’m adding this point later, after someone asked the question about timing.
+- BAKING – I’m adding this point later after someone asked the question about timing.
 Since I have not mentioned anything initially, I think I just followed exactly the instructions in the book, to bake for 35-40 minutes at 350F.
-I would say at the 35 minute mark keep an eye on it for the golden brown color, also the cooked cake smell will guide you.
-I still recommend doing the tooth pick test, insert a tooth pick in the middle of the cake and if it comes out wet it means it’s not ready.
-If you are doubling the quantity and using a bigger bundt pan, I’d say it might need a little more in the oven, but again, the color, smell and the toothpick should guide you.
-Make sure you follow the step number 4, otherwise the cake will stick to the pan.
-Let it cool down before you remove from the pan.
+I would say at the 35-minute mark keep an eye on it for the golden brown color.
+Also the cooked cake smell will guide you.
+I still recommend doing the toothpick test.
+Insert a toothpick in the middle of the cake and if it comes out wet it means it’s not ready.
+If you are doubling the quantity and using a bigger bundt pan, I’d say it might need a little more in the oven.
+But again, the color, smell and toothpick should guide you.
+Make sure you follow step number 4, otherwise the cake will stick to the pan.
+Let it cool down before you remove it from the pan.